jonas-l/kompose/docs/user-guide.md

       kompose.service.type: nodeport
 ```

 - `kompose.service.group` defines the group of containers included in a single pod.
+This feature is disabled by default and you need to pass `--multiple-container-mode` to enable it.

 For example: